Home » Treaty of Allahabad » Treaty of Allahabad

 Treaty of Allahabad 1765- Treaty between Mughal Emperor and EIC

-• The Company made Shah Alam II abandon Delhi and forced him to live in Allahabad (surrendered by Shuja-Ud-Daulah under the Treaty of Allahabad) under the East India Company’s protection.
+• The Company made Shah Alam II abandon Delhi and forced him to live in Allahabad (surrendered by Shuja-Ud-Daulah under the Treaty of Allahabad) under the protection of the East India Company.

-• Granted Diwani Rights: Company forced the emperor to issue a ‘Farman’ granting the East India Company the Diwani of Bengal, Bihar, and Orissa in lieu of an annual payment of Rs 26 lakh.
+• Granted Diwani Rights: The Company forced the emperor to issue a ‘Farman’ granting the East India Company the Diwani of Bengal, Bihar, and Orissa instead of an annual payment of Rs 26 lakh.

-• Nizamat Functions: The company charged Mughal Emperor an amount of Rs 53 lakh was in return for its nizamat functions (military defence, police, and administration of justice) of the Bengal, Bihar, and Orissa provinces.
+• Nizamat Functions: The company charged the Mughal Emperor an amount of Rs 53 lakh in return for its nizamat functions (military defense, police, and administration of justice) of the Bengal, Bihar, and Orissa provinces.

 Sharing is caring!